Links (external links open in a new window)

 Designer: To be appraised.

-Other versions: Made in a few colours and matching tubular lampshades.
+Other versions: Made in a few colours and in clear glass.
+All with a matching tubular striped fabric lampshade.
 Also made as a pendant lamp.
-Inside the base is also a light bulb, it can be switched on independently.
+Inside the base is a light bulb, it can be switched on independently.
 Table lamps were also produced with only 1 light bulb.

-It is always said that these lamps were made by Holmegaard or Fog & Morup from Denmark, but it is not true.
+It is always said that these lamps were made by Holmegaard or Fog & Morup from Denmark, but those are false assumptions.
 The glass of these lamps was made by Glasfabriek De Rupel.
 The base, lampshade and electric parts were made by Massive.
+These lamps were sold by Massive, so it is a Massive lamp.
+De Rupel produced many glass parts for Massive lamps.

 Glasfabriek De Rupel